Aromanian language: Literature

 Aromanian-language literature exists, with multiple authors, generations and works.
 An example is the poet Constantin Belimace, author of the Aromanian anthem Dimãndarea pãrinteascã ("The Will of the Forefathers").

 Current situation

 Media

 The Macedonian Radio Television (MRT) produces radio and television broadcasts in Aromanian.

 Radio Romania International has Aromanian service producing radio shows in Aromanian.

+RTSH Gjirokastra broadcasts a program in Aromanian every Saturday.

 Films produced in the Aromanian language include Toma Enache's I'm Not Famous but I'm Aromanian (2013), the first in Aromanian.